QuantLet/MVA-Ready/QID-1226-MVAportfol/README.md

 Published in : Applied Multivariate Statistical Analysis

 Description : 'Computes the optimal portfolio weights with monthly returns of six US firms from Jan 2000 to Dec 2009.
 The optimal portfolio is compared with an equally weighted one.'

-Keywords : financial, portfolio, returns, asset, time-series, data visualization, plot, graphical representation
+Keywords : 'financial, portfolio, returns, asset, time-series, data visualization, plot, graphical representation'

 See also : MVAportfol_IBM_Ford, MVAportfol_IBM_PanAm, MVAreturns